mkh1n/user-searcher/README.md

 * The application currently only supports searching by user name.
 In the future, it may be expanded to support searching by other user attributes.
 * The application assumes that there may be more than one million users in a single bot.

+## About

+This is a test task completed according to [this technical task](https://paper.dropbox.com/doc/Frontend-Engineer-GFOYvLYpCLWUJe59Ydfmw).

 ![alt text](image.png)
 ![alt text](image-1.png)